brettonw/namespace-include.js/README.md

 - `npm` is a standalone tool, so if I forget to run `npm install myPackage` then my program fails.

-- `npm` is not universal, so if you want to use that rich module ecosystem, but you're on an unsupported platform you have to do extra work.
+- `npm` is not universal, so if you want to use that rich module ecosystem, but you're on an unsupported platform, then you have to do extra work.
 In order to use `npm` to publish this module, I am currently using a workflow that bounces between my cygwin environment and a Mac or Linux VM, through GitHub.
 If you are trying to follow my changelogs, I'm sorry.

 - While I'm at it, who at npm decided cygwin is evil?
 I've been using this toolset for more than 20 years to give me unix-like shell (and portable shell scripts) on Windows systems, and I resent that npm and its legacy eschew it in favor of...
 I can't think what it's in favor of.
 It's just...